 • Wide vacuum inlet designed for constant suction power and faster debris pickup

-• maX-Drive advanced dual navigation thoroughly cleans floor, walls and waterline
+• maX-Drive advanced dual navigation thoroughly cleans the floor, walls and waterline

-• Wide cleaning path and large debris intake
+• Features a wide cleaning path and large debris intake

 • Flex-Power turbine enables ultra-efficient operation

 • Bristle scrubbers dislodge tough dirt from pool surfaces